mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/advanced_ui/README.md

 ## Fonts and typography

-`Typography` refers to the design and presentation of `fonts`, including their weight, slant, and letter spacing.
+`Typography` refers to the design and presentation of fonts, including their weight, slant, and letter spacing.
 Different fonts have different styles and appearances.
 While there is a lot to know about fonts, this page focuses on Flutter's support for both variable and static fonts.

 ### Variable fonts